Humphrey Kynaston: Death

 Kynaston left a will dated 1 May 1534, which was proved 26 January 1535.
 While the year of his death is well known, how he died and where are disputed.
 Some sources claim he lived comfortably in an estate near Welshpool until he died, and others claim he died of illness in his cave.

 Kynaston's Cave

 Today, the cave is known as Kynaston's Cave, and is located at 52°46′1.78″N 2°54′46.09″W. It has two rooms; Kynaston lived in one, and stabled Beelzebub in the other.
 The cave also featured an iron door for an entrance.
 This iron door is said to later have become the door for Shrewsbury gaol.
 There is also an engraving in the cave, which reads H.K.
 1564.
 Although this engraving is concluded to be made by Humphrey, he was dead 30 years before 1564.
 However, he did have a grandson, Humfridus (b.1530) who may have left the inscription.

+Theatre adaptation

+In June 2023, Moonstruck Astronaut Theatre Company performed a theatre adaptation of Humphrey Kynaston's life, based on the folktale from Amy Douglas.
+It was directed by Hannah de Quincey, the artistic director of Moonstruck Astronaut Theatre Company.